 Optimization of process parameters

-Optimization of various process parameters were carried out based on the growth of the micro-organism and how that particular parameter is affecting the activity of the enzyme.
-Various previous studies done for the production of the enzyme estimated that the growth of the enzyme is optimal at the temperature of around 30°C to 35°C, experiments were set accordingly keeping in mind the optimal temperature range and since the presence of the moisture content provides a better environment for the growth of the fungus, this parameter needs to be optimized to get the maximum enzyme activity [33-35].
-Since carbon source is required to meet the energy requirements of the cell, so an additional carbon source other than the raw substrate is provided in order to meet the requirements of the microorganism during the growth phase.
-Nitrogen is also an important macronutrient which is used by the microorganism for DNA synthesis and other work such as synthesis of the amino acids.
-So, on providing an optimal amount of the carbon and nitrogen source the growth of the microorganism can be optimized.
+Optimization of various process parameters was carried out based on the growth of the microorganism and how that particular parameter is affecting the activity of the enzyme.
+Various previous studies were done for the production of the enzyme estimated that the growth of the enzyme is optimal at the temperature of around 30°C to 35°C, experiments were set accordingly keeping in mind the optimal temperature range.
+Since the presence of the moisture content provides a better environment for the growth of the fungus, this was the most important parameter to be optimized.
+To meet the nutritional requirements of the microorganisms during the growth phase supplementary carbon and nitrogen sources were provided.

 Result and Discussion

-For optimization of the moisture content three flasks with solid substrate including desired moisture content and other supplementary nutrients were incubated at 30°C for 72 hrs.
-The crude enzyme was extracted and enzyme activity was observed.
-Results reveals that when moisture content was used 100% w/v the enzyme production was maximum further this has also been observed that when moisture content is increased it decreases the porosity of the solid substrate that prevents the growth of the filamentous fungi.
-However, lower moisture content i.e., 80% seems to unavailability of desired water content for the growth of filamentous fungus resulting in the decrease of enzyme activity.
-Similar type of study was performed by Ajay Pal by using soybean cake with variable moisture content as solid substrate the optimum growth of microorganism was observed with 70% moisture content.
-Result of moisture content showed that moisture content is a critical factor that affects the growth of microorganism.
-The variable moisture content is needed by different solid substrate due to variable properties of solid substrate i.e., porosity, particle size and surface area etc (Figure 1).
+For optimization of the moisture content, three flasks with the solid substrate including desired moisture content and other supplementary nutrients were incubated at 30°C for 72 hours.
+The crude enzyme was extracted and the enzyme activity was noted.
+Results reveal that when moisture content was used 100% w/v the enzyme production was maximum.
+Further, this was also observed that when the moisture content is increased it decreases the porosity of the solid substrate that prevents the growth of the filamentous fungi.
+However, lower moisture content i.e. 80% seems to unavailability of desired water content for the growth of filamentous fungus resulting in the decrease of enzyme activity.
+A similar type of study was performed by Ajay Pal and his colleagues , by using soybean cake with variable moisture content as a solid substrate the optimum growth of microorganism was observed with 70% moisture content.
+The result of moisture content showed that moisture content is a critical factor that affects the growth of the microorganism (FIG. 1).
+The variable moisture content is needed by different solid substrate due to variable properties of solid substrate i.e. porosity, particle size, and surface area etc.

-For optimizing the temperature for the growth of the microorganisms on the solid substrate, the solid substrate was three different flasks and the 100% moisture content was provided, the flasks were incubated at three different temperatures i.e., 25°C, 35°C and 30°C. After inoculating the flasks with A. nidulens maximum enzyme activity was observed at 30°C when pea peels were taken as solid substrate.
-Sanghi et al. performed similar type study in which effect of temperature on xylanase production was optimized using wheat bran as asolid substrate and maximum enzyme activity was at 30°C when pea peels were taken as solid substrate (Figure 2)
+For optimizing the temperature for the growth of the microorganisms on the solid substrate, the experiment was repeated with 100% moisture, the flasks were incubated at three different temperature i.e. 25°C, 35°C and 30°C. After inoculating the flasks with A. nidulans maximum enzyme activity was observed at 30°C when pea peels were taken as the solid substrate.
+Sanghi and his colleagues performed a similar type study in which effect of temperature on xylanase production was optimized using wheat bran as the solid substrate (FIG. 2).

-Xylanase research suggests that supplementary carbon source promotes the growth of microorganism when used in desired concentration.
-For the optimization of the role of additional carbon content, initially four carbon sources i.e., Xylose, Dextrose, Maltose and Fructose were used in solid substrate.
+Xylanase research suggests that supplementary carbon source promotes the growth of microorganism when used in the desired concentration.
+For the optimization of the role of additional carbon content, initially four carbon sources i.e. Xylose, Dextrose, Maltose, and Fructose were used along with the raw agro-industrial waste.
 Experiments were set up in four different flasks in which the substrates were provided with these additional carbon sources.
-Result of these experiment showed that when Dextrose were used in 1.5% w/v 5 ml in each flask was used there is maximum growth of fungi.
-Jatinder et al. investigated the effect of carbon source and it was found that using RSM the most suitable additional carbon source was Dextrose, in our study we found that with Dextrose as additional carbon source the enzyme activity was maximum (Figure 3).
+The result of this experiment showed that on using 1.5% w/v 5 ml dextrose, the growth of micro-organism was optimum (FIG. 3).

-For the optimization of the additional Nitrogen source which is to be provided to the substrate in order to support the growth of the microorganisms, four different flasks with different nitrogen sources and their different concentrations were incubated at 30°C. A similar study for the optimization of the additional nitrogen source was done by Yang et al. in the year 2005.
-In our study, it was found that 0.1 M urea was best suited for the growth of the microorganism and the enzyme activity was maximum at 0.1 M urea concentration (Figure 4).
+For the optimization of the additional nitrogen source which is to be provided to the substrate in order to support the growth of the microorganisms, four different flasks with different nitrogen sources and their different concentrations were incubated at 30°C. A similar study for the optimization of the additional nitrogen source was done by Yang .
+In our study, we observed that 0.1 M urea was best suited for the growth of the microorganism and the enzyme activity was maximum at 0.1 M urea (FIG. 4).

 Table 1: Runs of experiments by design expert.